EugeneDae/guacamole/.graph/Debug/Patch/Systemd breaks RDP.md

 "daemon" which does not seem to have a writable home directory.
-As "useradd -m damon" did not help to create a homedir for "daemon" I have changed the user from "daemon" to "root" in /etc/systemd/system/guacd.service, then "systemctl daemon reload" and "service guacd restart".
+As "useradd -m damon" did not help to create a homedir for "daemon" I have changed the user from "daemon" to "root" in /etc/systemd/system/guacd.service, then "systemctl daemon-reload" and "service guacd restart".

 RDP works fine now :-)"